Why This Search Intent Matters

 Support or QA Fresher

 I enjoy structured debugging, product understanding, and helping teams improve software quality.
-My technical background in IT and my project exposure to testing and documentation make me interested in entry-level QA or technical support roles where detail and communication both matter.
+My technical background in IT and project exposure to testing and documentation make me interested in entry-level QA or technical support roles where detail and communication both matter.

 - Write in the first person so the profile feels human and direct.